Franz S. Leichter: New York State Senate

 Leichter announced his retirement from the Senate in 1998 at age 67, and was succeeded by Eric Schneiderman, who went on to be elected as New York State Attorney General in 2010.

 In 2000 he was nominated by President Bill Clinton as a Director of the Federal Housing Finance Board (FHFB), which was the regulator of the Home Loan Bank System.
 Leichter began his service in August 2000 with a recess appointment from the President.
-He was then re-nominated by President George W. Bush and confirmed by the Senate.
+He was then re-nominated by President George W. Bush and confirmed by the U.S. Senate.
 Leichter served until July 2006 when his term expired.

 Leichter was nominated in 2009 by Governor David Paterson to serve on New York State's Banking Board.
-He was confirmed by the Senate and served as a member until its elimination in 2011.
+He was confirmed by the New York State Senate and served as a member until its elimination in 2011.

 Practicing attorney

 Leichter was a practicing attorney for 50 years, specializing in commercial litigation and in representing foreign clients.
 Among others, he represented Brazilian and Mexican Banks.
 He was associated with various law firms, including Wachtell Manheim & Grouf and until his service on the Federal Housing Finance Board with Walter Conston, Alexander & Green (now part of Alston & Bird).

-Leichter is a Director of the Hudson River Park Trust Board, which is constructing a park along the Hudson River in Manhattan, New York.
+Leichter was a Director of the Hudson River Park Trust Board, which is constructing a park along the Hudson River in Manhattan, New York.

-Personal life
+Personal life and death

-Leichter appears in the 2012 film Here One Day, directed by daughter Kathy Leichter, about the 1995 suicide of Leichter's wife and Kathy's mother Nina.
+Leichter was married to Nina Williams in 1958.
+She died by suicide in 1997; he later married Melody Anderson in 2001.
+He had two children.
+Leichter appeared in the 2012 film Here One Day, directed by daughter Kathy Leichter, about the 1995 suicide of Leichter's wife and Kathy's mother Nina.

+Leichter suffered from congestive heart failure in his later years.
+He died from pneumonia and renal failure at a hospital in Manhattan, on June 11, 2023.
+He was 92.